Skip to content

 -H "Authorization: Bearer $WHATISUP_API_KEY"

-Rate limiting
+Rate limits

-The response carries:
+The response includes:

 X-RateLimit-Limit: 60